jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   | Firesabre        | Melee | Melee     |  +2 | -3 | 1 | Each time you make a wound roll of 61 or higher for this weapon, it inflicts 1 mortal wound in addition to any other damage the attack may deal.

   ### Shimmerplume of Achillrial
+  _I don't know what an Achillrial is and at this point I'm too afraid to ask._

   Equip to an AUTARCH model.
 All attacks that target this model suffer an Impairment to their hit rolls.

   ### Kurnous' Bow